Actions-R-Us/actions-tagger/README.md

    [not be created](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#push)
    when more than three tags are pushed at once.**

-   If you want to track branches, swap the filters listed under `branches-ignore` and `tags-ignore`.
+   If you want to track branches, replace `tags` with `branches` and `branches-ignore` with `tags-ignore`.
 At all times, leave the filter for `paths-ignore` as is.

 2. The